dfm/rtds-action/README.md

 # A GitHub personal access token is required, more info below
 rtds_action_github_token = os.environ["GITHUB_TOKEN"]

+# Whether or not to raise an error on ReadTheDocs if the
+# artifact containing the notebooks can't be downloaded (optional)
+rtds_action_error_if_missing = False
 ```

 Where we have added the custom extension and set the required configuration